Data Source Management CLI

 # Export all data sources

-hl datasource export --output all-cameras.json
+hl datasource list --format json > all-cameras.json

 Output Format: